droonga/droonga.org/tutorial/1.0.8/benchmark/index.md

 Anyway, "10qps" means that the Groonga actually accepted and responded for 10 requests while one second is passing.

 You can run benchmark with the command `drnbench-request-response`, introduced by the Gem package [drnbench]().
-It measures both response time and throughput of the target service.
+It measures both latency and throughput of the target service.

 ### How the benchmark tool measures the performance?